Optical Effects: Specular Bloom In Photoshop

 Note: You can also experiment with the "Lens Blur" filter instead of the "Gaussian Blur", which will give you a more defined defocusing effect similar to a Bokeh effect.

-Then set the mode of the layer to linear dodge (this is an additive blend, see my Additive Mode In Photoshop lesson for more discussion on linear dodge and it's relation to an additive mode).
+Then set the mode of the layer to Linear Dodge (Add).
 Now your have a glow layer sitting on top of your original image.
 Playing with the layer's Opacity controls how much of the glow is mixed with the original image.

 Fifure 9